William A Gardner

 "The real problem is that when human societies lose their freedom, it's not usually because tyrants have taken it away.
 It's usually because people willingly surrender their freedom in return for protection against some external threat.
 And the threat is usually a real threat, but usually exaggerated.
 That's what I fear we are seeing now.
 The pressure on politicians has come from the public.
 They want action.
 They don't pause to ask whether the action will work.
 They don't ask themselves whether the cost will be worth paying."

 Let us understand that government cannot guarantee personal safety, and a society whose chief concern is safety will have no choice but attempt it through the implementation of an excessive level of public control.
 Turn this around and you will quickly realize that, for a society wanting to suppress dissent and increase control, the best method is to create a high level of fear and distrust in the population and maintain this for an extended period of time.
-That means an endless series of fearful crises.
+That implies the creation of an endless series of fearful crises, whether real or imagined.
 Does that sound familiar?